readthedocs/ethicalads.io/content/posts/2025-duckdb-pair-with-postgres.md

 it works fairly well.

-While DuckDB is pretty smart about [cross database queries](https://duckdb.org/2024/01/26/multi-database-support-in-duckdb.html), I put "joins" in scare quotes for a reason.
+While DuckDB is pretty smart about [cross database queries](https://duckdb.org/2024/01/26/multi-database-support-in-duckdb.html), I put "joins" in scare quotes in the previous section for a reason.
 These are not traditional database joins and at some level DuckDB is querying records from one database into memory and using it to query the other database.
 In some situations, including some we saw in our workloads,